Theorem – There is one and only one circle passing through three given non-collinear points | Class 9 Maths

 Again, O lies on the perpendicular bisector of QR.
 Therefore,

 OQ = OR

 Thus, OP = OQ = OR = r (say).

-Taking O as the center draw a circle of radius s.
-Clearly, C (0, s) passes through P, Q, and R. This proves that there is a circle passing through the points P, Q, and R. We shall now prove that this is the only circle passing through P. Q and R. If possible, let there be another circle with center O’ and radius r, passing through the points P, Q and R. Then, O’ will lie on the perpendicular bisectors AL of PQ and BM of QR.
+Taking O as the centre draw a circle of radius s.
+Clearly, C (0, s) passes through P, Q, and R. This proves that there is a circle passing through the points P, Q, and R. We shall now prove that this is the only circle passing through P. Q and R. If possible, let there be another circle with centre O’ and radius r, passing through the points P, Q and R. Then, O’ will lie on the perpendicular bisectors AL of PQ and BM of QR.
 Since two lines cannot intersect at more than one point, so O’ must coincide with O. Since OP = r, O’P = s and O and O’ coincide, which means that,

 r = s

 Hence, there is one and only one circle passing through three non-collinear points P, Q and R.